-But if you want to be a Main Supervisor of your project, There is also a section about “Proposal File” in the form where you have to upload a proposal from the project you have defined.
+But if you want to be a main supervisor of your project, there is also a section about “Proposal File” in the form where you have to upload a proposal from the project you have defined.

-As mentioned in the form, the Proposal file format should be PDF.
+As mentioned in the form, proposal file format should be as a PDF file.